 Africa contains many biodiversity-rich countries, yet possesses disproportionally few botanic gardens considering the rich biodiversity and the great need for its conservation.

-African Botanic Gardens range from very old gardens such as Durban Botanic Garden to gardens being established today across Africa such as the new Botanic Garden of Papatia in Benin.
+African botanic gardens range from very old gardens such as Durban Botanic Garden to gardens being established today across Africa such as the new Botanic Garden of Papatia in Benin.
 Although these gardens are diverse in their facilities, location and missions, they all share a common characteristic of a documented plant collection for the purposes of recreation, education and research.

 A great strength of many gardens across Africa is their work with their local communities - addressing local problems by working together.
-To continue to achieve this they need support and encouragement which is why the botanic gardens of Africa came together to form the African Botanic Gardens Network in 2002.

 Find a botanic garden